COVID-19 pandemic in Nevada: Schools

-On March 15, 2020, Sisolak ordered the closure of the state's schools for three weeks.
-In April 2020, he announced that schools would remain closed through the spring.
-Following the school closures, children were educated through online distance learning.
-Schools throughout the state began providing free student meals for pick-up, to help families who were unable to afford food.
+On March 15, 2020, Sisolak ordered a three-week closure of schools, later extending this for the rest of the school year.
+Following the closures, children were educated through online distance learning.
+Schools throughout the state began providing free student meals for pick-up, to help families unable to afford food.

 As of mid-2020, Esmeralda County remained free of coronavirus and was planning to resume in-person schooling, unlike large cities in the state.
-Sisolak said that decisions on how to educate children would be left up to individual school districts, noting, "The number of students that are in a school in Lovelock is nowhere near the number of students in a classroom in Clark or Washoe (counties).
+Sisolak said that decisions on how to educate children would be left up to individual school districts: "The number of students that are in a school in Lovelock is nowhere near the number of students in a classroom in Clark or Washoe (counties).
 They're different.
 Everybody's different, and that needs to be taken into account."
+In the years after COVID-19 reached Nevada, the state's school districts saw increased absenteeism and a decrease in the number of high school graduates.

 Clark County

-Mayor Goodman disagreed with Sisolak's closure decision, as she wanted schools in Las Vegas to remain open, with people assigned to all entrances to check the temperatures of students.
+In contrast to Sisolak's order, Mayor Goodman had wanted schools in Las Vegas to remain open, with people assigned to all entrances to check student temperatures.
 After the closures, the Clark County School District (CCSD) provided free Chromebook computers to students who did not have access to a computer.

-For the 2020–21 school year, CCSD stated that it was better-prepared for online learning compared to earlier in the year.
-The district installed software to monitor students' online activity and keep them focused on schoolwork.
-CCSD began the new school year in August 2020, through online learning.
-However, students and teachers initially encountered technical issues due to the high number of users.
-A group of more than 100 people subsequently protested against CCSD over its use of distance learning and its impact on special-needs children.
-Shortly before the resumption of school, eight parents had filed a federal class action lawsuit against CCSD, alleging that the latter failed to provide appropriate education for their special-needs children, as required by the Individuals with Disabilities Education Act.
-The district had 42,000 special-education students.

-In the Las Vegas Valley, some private schools resumed in-person learning for the new school year, causing concern that such students would receive an unfair advantage over online learners.
+For the 2020–21 school year, CCSD said it was better-prepared for online learning compared to before.
+The district, for example, installed software to monitor online activity and keep students focused on schoolwork.
+As the new school year began, students and teachers encountered technical issues due to the high number of users.
+Parents of special-needs students also voiced opposition to distance learning, finding the method inadequate for their children.
+Some private schools resumed in-person learning for the new school year, causing concern that private students would receive an unfair advantage over online learners.
 Some rural CCSD schools also resumed in-person learning.
-The prolonged closures of most CCSD schools led to an increased number of student suicides, pushing the school district to expedite its full reopening.
+The prolonged closures of most CCSD schools led to an increased number of student suicides, pushing the district to expedite its full reopening.

 For students in grades K through third, CCSD began a hybrid format on March 1, 2021, with two days of in-person learning and three days of distance learning.
 Older students gradually began hybrid learning over the next five weeks.
-Clark County was the last Nevada county to reopen its schools.
-CCSD resumed in-person classes again for the 2021–22 school year.
+Clark County was the last in the state to reopen its schools for in-person learning, and the format would return for the 2021–22 school year.